Having fun at Tropical Islands!

 Overnight stay at Tropical Islands

 You can stay overnight at Tropical Islands and enjoy the pools during the entire day.
-Rooms start from €115, but there are lodges from €99 and tents for €69 per person.
-It includes breakfast.

-Food, drinks and everything else
+Food, drinks, and everything else

 The prices of food, drinks, and beer inside are fair for a park like this.
-You can have a meal for two with beers for something around €30, and I loved the Thai food I had there.
-Drinks and cocktails are around €7, and you don’t need to carry cash inside the park since you will have a wristband that you will pay in the end.
+You can have a meal for two, and I loved the Thai food I had there.
+You don’t need to carry cash inside the park since you will have a wristband that you will pay for in the end.

 Tropical Islands: Swimming in a tropical paradise inside an aircraft hangar close to Berlin